How to Resolve a Cheque Bounce Disputes: Legal Remedies under Section 138

 The client reached out to a criminal lawyer for legal advice and court representation in a cheque bounce disputes case involving their relative.
 The problem arose when their relative ordered cloth on credit but never received the goods, and a cheque they issued for payment later bounced.

 The client’s relative had issued a cheque to pay for cloth that was never delivered.
-Despite the non-delivery, the supplier tried to cash the cheque, which bounced.
-As a result, a case was filed under Section 138 of the Negotiable Instruments Act, accusing the relative of bouncing the cheque.
+Despite the non-delivery, the supplier attempted to encash the cheque, which subsequently bounced.
+A criminal complaint for cheque bounce was then filed under Section 138 of the Negotiable Instruments Act, alleging wrongdoing by the relative.

 During the call, the lawyer: